 This item is optional.
 Any other information the Respondent may wish to briefly summarize will be acceptable.

-2.2.7 Acceptance of Capitation Rates
+2.2.7 Acceptance of Preliminary Capitation Rates

-The Respondent must explicitly acknowledge acceptance of the capitation rates presented in Attachments M and O and agreement with any requirements/conditions listed in Attachments M and O.
+The Respondent must explicitly acknowledge acceptance of the preliminary capitation rates as calculated, as well as the capitation rate methodology, presented in Attachments M and O and agreement with any requirements/conditions listed in Attachments M and O.

 2.3 BUSINESS PROPOSAL